jbcodeforce/aws-studies/docs/data/index.md

 ## ElastiCache

 Get a managed Redis or Memcached cluster.
-Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.
+Applications queries ElastiCache, if data is not available, gets it from RDS and store it in ElastiCache.
 Key-Value store.

 It can be used for user session store so user interaction can go to different application instances.

-**Redis** is a multi AZ with Auto-Failover, supports read replicas to scale and for high availability.
-It can persist data using AOF persistence, and has backup and restore features.
+**Redis** is a multi AZ with Auto-Failover, supports read replicas to scale on the read operations and to have high availability.
+It has data durability using AOF persistence, and has backup and restore features.

-**Memcached** is a multi-node for partitioning of data (sharding), and no persistence, no backup and restore.
+**Memcached** is a multi-node for partitioning of data (sharding), and no persistence, no backup and restore, not HA via replication.
 It is based on a multi-threaded architecture.

 Some patterns for ElastiCache:

 * **Lazy Loading**: all the read data is cached, data can become stale in cache
 * **Write Through**: Adds or update data in the cache when written to a DB (no stale data)
-* **Session Store**: store temporary session data in a cache (using TTL features)
+* **Session Store**: store temporary session data in a cache (using Time To Level features)

 Sub millisecond performance, in memory read replicas for sharding.

+### Configuration

+TBD add screen shots with some explanation

+For the configuration, it can also being deployed on premises via AWS Outposts.

+It does not support IAM authentication.
+But we can set a security token at the Redis cluster creation.
+For Redis you can use Redis auth to force user to enter a password to connect.
+It supports SSL for in-flight encryption.

+### Coding

+There is the Redis Sorted Sets to guarantee both uniqueness and element ordering.
+Each time a new element is added to the cache, it is ranked and added in the correct order.

 ## DynamoDB